The U.S. publishing industry has long been grappling with

 better position themselves in a multi-platform media universe.

-Although the U.S. economy is witnessing a sluggish improvement in
+Although the U.S. economy is witnessing a soft recovery in the

-the advertising environment, we believe 2013 will not likely mark
+advertising environment, we believe 2014 will not likely mark the

 With a strategic and steady newspaper budget, we could see fewer